 Aster Yellows: Plants are stunted, develop witch's brooms (excessive growth), petals turn green and become deformed.
 This virus-like condition is spread by leafhoppers.
 Burpee Recommends: Remove infected plants and control leafhoppers.
 Remove weeds in the area which serve as alternate hosts to the disease.

-Bacterial Leaf Spot: Areas between the leaf veins turn dark brown and collapse.
-The entire plant may be killed.
+Bacterial Leaf Spot: First signs are small translucent spots with a broad yellowish edge that slowly enlarge and become angular or irregularly circular with a reddish center.
+It thrives in cooler temperatures.
 The disease may also affect and disfigure flower heads.
-Burpee Recommends: Remove and destroy infected plants.
+Burpee Recommends: Remove infected plants.
+Rotate crops with plants in a different family.
 Avoid overhead watering.
 Do not work around plants when they are wet.

 Powdery Mildew: This fungus disease occurs on the top of the leaves in humid weather conditions.
 The leaves appear to have a whitish or greyish surface and may curl.
 Burpee Recommends: Avoid powdery mildew by providing good air circulation for the plants by good spacing and pruning.
 Contact your Cooperative Extension Service for fungicide recommendations.

-Septoria Leaf Spot: This is most severe during rainy seasons in closely planted gardens.
-Tan spots with tiny dark brown to black dot-like fungal fruiting structures appear on the leaves.
+Septoria Leaf Spot: This disease causes severe losses in the Atlantic and Central states.
+It is most severe during rainy seasons in closely planted gardens.
 Burpee Recommends: Remove and destroy infected plant debris.
 Don't handle or brush against plants when they are wet.
-Do not overhead water.
+Rotate plantings.
+Remove weeds growing nearby.

 Common Pest and Cultural Problems